Zheondre/Spread/README.md

 * 3d if possible if not then 2d bird's eye view, or 2d scrolling

+Supported Android Versions ?:

 Graphic Libraries:

+* Unity ?
+* Unreal Engine ?

+Recommended Versions:
+* OpenGL ES 1.0 and 1.1 - This API specification is supported by Android 1.0 and higher.
+* OpenGL ES 2.0 - This API specification is supported by Android 2.2 (API level 8) and higher.
+* OpenGL ES 3.0 - This API specification is supported by Android 4.3 (API level 18) and higher.
+* OpenGL ES 3.1 - This API specification is supported by Android 5.0 (API level 21) and higher.

 Master Class:
 * Stores Player's Stats